-

 Koplin Del Rio is pleased to present PINE, a solo exhibition by Seattle-born photographer Eirik Johnson, on view June 4 through July 25, 2026.
 The exhibition will be presented as a summer residency hosted by Foster/White Gallery in Seattle’s Pioneer Square neighborhood.

 As Koplin Del Rio transitions to a salon-style viewing model by appointment, this summer presentation marks an exciting collaboration between two longstanding Seattle galleries.
-Foster White Gallery has extended its space to Koplin Del Rio during a season when Pioneer Square will welcome an international audience for the 2026 World Cup and Seattle Art Fair.
+Foster/White Gallery has extended its space to Koplin Del Rio during a season when Pioneer Square will welcome an international audience for the 2026 FIFA World Cup and the Seattle Art Fair.

 “The photographs record my own performative response to these markings and the sentiments they hold.” — Eirik Johnson